Eku127/DualMap/README.md

 ```

 ### (Optional) Setup ROS 2 Environment
+Setting up ROS2 environment for ROS support and applications.

 We recommend [ROS 2 Humble](https://docs.ros.org/en/humble/Installation.html).
 Once installed, activate the environment:

 ```bash
 source /opt/ros/humble/setup.bash
 ```

+### (Optional) Setup Habitat Data Collector

+> For the best DualMap experience, we strongly recommend setting up the  **Habitat Data Collector**.

+[Habitat Data Collector](https://github.com/Eku127/habitat-data-collector) is a tool built on top of the Habitat simulator.
+It provides:

+1. Free control over the agent’s movement and viewpoint

+2. Interactive manipulation of objects within the scene (placement and relocation)

+3. Data recording, including ROS bag logging and dataset generation

+4. An interface to receive external navigation commands and guide the agent accordingly

+DualMap supports two modes of using the collector:

+1. Offline Mode: DualMap can map scenes from previously recorded data (Dataset or ROS Bag) from the collector.

+2. Online Mode: DualMap subscribes to live ROS topics from the collector for real-time mapping and language-based querying.
+It publishes navigation trajectories, which the collector follows to move the agent.

 ## Dataset